akostrik/general-culture/docker.md

 * using the host network
   + a standalone containers binds directly to port 80 to the Docker host's network
   + as if the nginx were running directly on the host, by the host networking driver
+* if you open docker to listen on the network
+  + the docker API ports are frequently scanned on the internet, and you will find malware installed
+  + ≈ a telnet server with root logins allowed without a password
+  + configure mutual TLS between client and server
 * https://docs.docker.com/network/network-tutorial-standalone/
 * `docker network list`
 * `brctl show`